NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 Continuous Testing (CT) is integral to modern software development, automating systematic tests throughout the software lifecycle.
 It ensures your project's goals are met by providing rapid feedback on code quality and functionality.
 Beyond bug detection, CT validates performance, enhances security, and ensures seamless functionality.

+## Continuous Testing Philosophy
+At the core of our continuous testing philosophy is the strategic utilization of open-source tools.
+We prioritize the adoption of a singular, comprehensive tool that seamlessly addresses various aspects across the continuous testing phases, optimizing our testing processes for efficiency and effectiveness.

 ## Continuous Testing Phases

 **1. Planning and Design:**